-Catnip, Nepeta cataria, is a well-known sedative for cats.
+Catnip or Nepeta cataria is a well-known sedative for cats, according to Cat World.
 Catnip is a member of the mint family; in fact, if you crush the leaves, you will detect a faint scent of mint.
 It is easy to grow in home gardens and bears heart-shaped leaves with small, lavender flowers.
 Breaking the leaves and stems releases a chemical called nepetalactone which triggers reactions in a cat's brain, giving the cat a sense of calm or energetic euphoria.
-When cats inhale the catnip scent, it becomes stimulated; but when the catnip is eaten, it provides a sedative effect, according to the CatWorld website.
+The effects differ depending on the intake method: When cats inhale the catnip scent, they become stimulated; but when the catnip is eaten, it provides a sedative effect.

-Valerian root, Valeriana officinalis, is a perennial flowering plant has been used for centuries as a sedative to induce sleep.
+Valerian root to help ease your cat's anxiety.
+Valeriana officinalis is a perennial flowering plant has been used for centuries as a sedative to induce sleep.
 It contains the chemical actinidine, which attracts cats and acts similarly to catnip.
 Valerian root is an effective sedative for cats, but use it only under the direction of a veterinarian who can prescribe the correct amount for the weight of the animal.
-Overdosage can cause stomach upsets and extreme fatigue, according to Dr. Jan Becker of the PetNutritionInfo website.
+Overdosage can cause stomach upsets and extreme fatigue, according to Dr. Jan Becker on Pet Nutrition Info.

 Feliway is a product designed and used for calming the behavior of cats stressed by common situations.
-It contains a synthetic form of a facial pheromone that cats use to mark objects in their environment.
+It contains a synthetic form of feline facial pheromone that cats use to mark objects in their environment.
 The synthetic pheromone is placed into the device, which diffuses the pheromone into the room, producing a tranquilizing effect on the animal.
 The pheromone is species specific and does not affect other animals or humans.